 - [ ] Task description

-Output: Complete docs/progress/ directory with MASTER.md and per-phase detail files.
+Output: Complete docs/progress/ directory with MASTER.md (and per-phase detail files in LOCAL_ONLY mode).

 Goal: Create a project-level SKILL tailored to this specific task, encoding the interaction patterns and development standards needed for the actual implementation work.